et-com/etcom/README.md

 BU Study Group (a [Mozilla Study Group](https://www.mozillascience.org/))
 ============

-Welcome to BU's Study Group.
-We are a group of students, staff, and researchers interested in open science, coding, reproducible research, and research.
-We're an open group and anyone associated with BU is welcome to join, attend, or lead a session.
+Connect with like-minded researchers at a fun, informal meetup where participants share skills, experiences, and ideas around open science, open source, code, and community in research.

 ## Getting started